welpo/osc.garden/content/notes/uv.md

 ```

 Now you can use `git-sumi` from anywhere on your system, as it's installed in a bin directory in your `PATH`.

+Tools' dependencies are installed in an isolated virtual environment.

 ### Running tools without installing them